Szymon-Czuszek/IP-Address-Tools/README.md

 **Returns:**

-bool: True if the two IPs belong to different subnets, False otherwise.
+bool: True if the two IPs are subnets of the same net, False otherwise.

 **Example Usage:**